 Steps in a Round

 Canton Network tokenomics is based on an Activity Record which identifies a party that performed an action which provides value to the network.
-An activity record has a weight which is the the relative share of CC minting associated with this activity record.
+An activity record has a weight which is the relative share of CC minting associated with this activity record.

 Creating an activity record and minting the associated Canton Coin (CC) are two distinct steps.
 The creation and minting steps are performed in a cycle that is called a round which has five phases.
-In the first phase, any fee values for that round are written to the ledger (the fees can be obtained from the Scan State API.
+In the first phase, any fee values for that round are written to the ledger (the fees can be obtained from the Scan State API).
 The second phase is called the activity recording and it is when activity records are created; records created in this phase belong to that round.
 The next phase calculates a CC-issuance-per-activity-weight for each kind of activity record which is the share of total CC that can be minted for this type of activity record.
 This is followed by a minting phase where the owners of an activity record can mint CC proportional to its minting weight.

 There are several rounds active concurrently with each round being in a different phase.
-A round starts every 10 minutes, which is configuration parameter that the Super Validators may change in the future via a governance vote.
+A round starts every 10 minutes, which is a configuration parameter that the Super Validators may change in the future via a governance vote.
 See the CC whitepaper for the details.

 As an aside, some interesting templates are important to the tokenomics are: